Taman Mini Indonesia Indah, A Miniature of Indonesian Archipelago

-In Indonesia, almost every ethnic group has a different building shape and pattern, not even one ethnic group has more than one type of traditional building.
-The building or traditional architecture they make is always motivated by the environmental and cultural conditions they have.
-At TMII, the picture is realized through the Regional Pavilion, which represents the ethnic groups in 33 Indonesian Provinces.
+In Indonesia, almost every ethnic group has different forms and patterns of buildings, even one ethnic group does not have more than one type of traditional building.
+Traditional buildings or architecture that they make are always motivated by the environmental and cultural conditions they have.
+At TMII, images are realized through the Regional Pavilion, which represents ethnic groups in 34 Indonesian Provinces.
 The provincial platform was built around the lake with a miniature of the Indonesian Archipelago, thematically divided into six zones; Java, Sumatra, Kalimantan, Sulawesi, Bali and Nusa Tenggara, Maluku and Papua.
-Each platform displays typical local buildings.
-This platform also displays traditional clothes and clothing, wedding clothes, dance clothes, as well as ethnographic artifacts such as typical weapons and everyday furniture, building models, and handicrafts.
+Each platform displays a unique local building.
+The platform also features traditional clothing and clothing, wedding apparel, dance clothing, and ethnographic artifacts such as typical weapons and everyday furniture, building models, and handicrafts.

 This is intended to provide complete information about the traditional way of life of various ethnic groups in Indonesia.
-Each provincial platform also features a stage, amphitheater or auditorium to display various traditional dances, regional music performances, and various traditional ceremonies which are usually held on Sundays. some platforms also feature cafeterias or small stalls which serve a variety of typical Indonesian provincial cuisine, and are equipped with souvenir shops that sell various handicrafts, shirts, and various souvenirs.
+Each provincial platform also features a stage, amphitheater or auditorium to display various traditional dances, regional music performances, and various traditional ceremonies which are usually held on Sundays. some platforms also feature cafeterias or small warungs that serve a variety of specialties of the Indonesian province and are equipped with souvenir shops that sell various handicrafts, shirts, and various souvenirs.

 From 1975 to 2000 the original design of TMII consisted of traditional house platforms from 27 provinces in Indonesia, including East Timor.
-But after East Timor became independent and broke away from Indonesia in 2002, the status of the East Timor platform changed to the East Timor Museum.
-In addition because Indonesia now consists of 33 provinces, new provincial platforms such as Bangka Belitung, Banten, West Sulawesi, North Maluku, Gorontalo, Riau Islands, and West Papua have been built in the Northeast corner of TMII, despite the size and size of the new provincial platforms this is much smaller than the provincial platform that had been built before.
+But after East Timor became independent and separated from Indonesia in 2002, the status of the East Timor platform changed to the East Timor Museum.
+In addition because Indonesia now consists of 34 provinces, new provincial platforms such as Bangka Belitung, Banten, West Sulawesi, North Maluku, Gorontalo, Riau Islands, and West Papua have been built in the northeast corner of TMII, regardless of the size and size of the platform of this new province much smaller than the provincial platform that was built before.

 Open Every Day